Joy Archer Dip HE Counselling, BA (Hons), MBACP (Registered) Cert Supervision

 Type of session

 |Face to face counselling:||Yes|

-Evenings and weekends and from 2/11/2018, some available weekday appointments on Fridays only.
+Evenings and weekends: and from 2/11/2018, some daytime availability on Fridays only.
 I can also offer home visits subject to distance and availability

 Types of client